Free and Independent Faction: 1878–1879 crisis

 The debates over antisemitism were soon rekindled by the Congress of Berlin, which asked Romania to naturalize its Jews.
 The PNL divided itself over the issue, with Alecsandri claiming that the Congress would establish a "new Palestine" in Moldavia.
 Such quarrels left the Factionalists with an opportunity to recapture of the nationalist vote.
 However, they found themselves unable to compete with a younger category of antisemitic activists, rallied by Conta.
 Speaking in October 1878, Alecu Holban noted being "honored to belong [...] to that group which is dubbed a faction, namely the group of free and independent constitutionalists."
-He and his colleagues, Holban claimed, were not in a rush to see the Jews emancipated: "when things are normal both at home at abroad—that's when we are to solved constitutional, social issues."
+He and his colleagues, Holban claimed, were not in a rush to see the Jews emancipated: "when things are normal both at home at abroad—that's when we are to solve the constitutional, social issues."
 Tzony took a moderate position, advocating citizenship rights for Jewish war veterans and, "in due time", emancipation for the community as a whole.
 Ionescu meanwhile objected to the liberalization of citizenship laws, describing the process as a "stain on modern Romanian society", and calling Prime Minister Brătianu a "sold-over to the Israelites".
 While Rosetti and his Românul advocated a compromise, Ionescu and Vernescu proposed defying the international consensus, even at the risk of Romanian independence not being recognized; they only recommended naturalizing those Jews "who will ask us to".

 During the Iași by-elections of November 1878, Factionalists were soundly defeated by the Moderates at Iași—only Pastia was able to win a 3rd-College seat, which he won by a difference of 3 or 4 votes.
 Consequently, Factionalist clubs opened up to the right-wing opposition.
 In Brătianu's own words, the PNL was facing the prospect of a new cabinet being formed by "White gentlemen, the Senate opposition, two Factionalists, and two more men I would not know how to describe"; he reacted by calling for new elections in 1879.
 The Factionalists then endorsed Catargiu's catch-all Conservative Party, and ran on a common list.
 They stood for naturalization on a case-by-case basis, while the PNL had settled on granting citizenship to all upper-class Jews.
 Their alliance was defeated, obtaining only 15 seats in Chamber; a full merger between the two parties was not attempted, with the Conservatives noting that they "needed no such grafting."
 Conservatives and Factionalists were still able to work together in their project for constitutional revision, which resulted in their naturalization principle emerging as triumphant.
 As one of the participants in this effort, Conservative Pavel Gorgos argues that the Faction had effectively ended its political existence upon reaching this core objective.